Supply chain security for agentic AI

 • Treat checksum mismatch as an automatic reject.

-• AI agents have behavioral identity files (e.g., SOUL.md, IDENTITY.md) that define their personality, goals, and behavioral rules.
+• AI agents have behavioral identity files (for example, SOUL.md and IDENTITY.md) that define their goals and behavioral rules.

-• These files are as important as the agent’s code — silent tampering changes the agent’s behavior without changing its code.
+• These files matter as much as the agent’s code.
+Silent tampering changes the agent’s behavior without changing its code.

 • Establish SHA-256 baselines on all cognitive identity files at deployment.